medic/cht-docs/content/en/contribute/code/design-docs.md

 A list of alternative designs that would have achieved similar outcomes, together with the trade-offs that each respective design makes and how those trade-offs led to the decision to select the proposed solution.

 #### Assumptions
-A description of the assumptions made, as for example user interface design or general system characteristics (e.g. operating systems).
+A description of the assumptions made, for example user interface design or general system characteristics (e.g. operating systems).

 #### Constraints
 These can include constraints such as security, scalability, or performance.